sdrasco/OptionSpinner/README.md

 # OptionSpinner

-> *“Life?
-Don’t talk to me about life.
-Just spin the wheel.”* – The Script

-A tiny, mildly depressed Python utility that:
+A tiny Python utility that:

 1. **Fetches** the latest S\&P 500 roster (once a week—more than enough).
 2. **Measures** option liquidity for every stock via open interest on the nearest expiry.
 3. **Ranks** them, writes a CSV, and hands you **N random tickers** whose options are comfortably above‑median liquid.

-No cosmic ambitions.
-Just a bot trying not to annoy Wikipedia.

 ---